Ketosis in Cattle (Hyperketonemia)

 The first step in cow ketosis treatment is oral energy therapy.
 This involves giving energy-rich supplements by mouth using a drenching bottle while keeping the cow calm and standing.
 Farmers most commonly use propylene glycol for cows, and the liver quickly converts it into glucose, providing immediate energy and lowering ketone levels.

-For adult dairy cows (400–600 kg), the recommended dose is 300 ml once daily.
-Mild cases require treatment for 3 days, while moderate to severe cases may continue for up to 5 days.
-Administer the drench slowly to ensure the cow swallows the full dose safely.
+For adult dairy cows weighing around 400–600 kg, the usual dose is about 300 ml once a day.
+In mild cases, treatment is generally given for 3 days, while more serious infections may need up to 5 days.
+Farmers should give the drench slowly so the cow can swallow it properly and safely.

 Products and usage: